intel/neural-compressor/docs/source/pruning_details.md

 ## Pruning Examples

-We validate the sparsity on typical models across different domains (including CV, NLP, and Recommendation System) and the examples are listed below.
+We validate the pruning technique on typical models across various domains (including CV, NLP, and Recommendation System) and the examples are listed below.

 <table>